DIY teeth whitening – the risks

 Teeth whitening kits can be purchased online or at your local dentist.
 Whitening kits normally contain:

 - A UV light source

 - Tooth whitening pen or adhesive strip

-Some products such as certain Whitening Power are made from charcoal.
+Some products such as certain Whitening Powders are made from charcoal.
 When the charcoal is blended with toothpaste, it acts as an abrasive agent to remove stains from your teeth.
 Even though abrasive and whitening toothpaste can remove stains, they won’t actually “whiten” your teeth.
 In general, they will just make your teeth return to their natural colour and overuse can damage the enamel surface.

 DIY teeth whitening products on the market